ThomasMertes/seed7/src/read_me.txt

                            should, when executed, return Infinity,
                            -Infinity or NaN instead of doing the divide operation.

+  PRINTF_MAXIMUM_FLOAT_PRECISION: Precision up to which writing a
+                                  float with printf (using format
+                                  %e or %f) will always work ok.
+                                  This can be defined in a makefile and is used only in chkccomp.c.

   PRINTF_FMT_E_MAXIMUM_FLOAT_PRECISION: Precision up to which
                                         writing a float with printf